xfouloux/docker-jackett/README.md

 * `-e PUID` for UserID - see below for explanation
 * `-e JACKETT_PRE_BUILD` for using Pre-Build Releases put value to 1 (not enabled by default)
 * `-e JACKETT_NO_UPDATES` put value to 1 to not autoupdate (autoupdate is enabled by default)
+* `-e JACKETT_TRACKERFIX` permit to put any tracker definition in the jackett dir (override or new) from the /root/trackersfix/ folder

 It is based on ubuntu xenial with s6 overlay, for shell access whilst the container is running do `docker exec -it jackett /bin/bash`.